Health and Wellness Writing by Susan A. Knight

 3. Don't limit your knowledge base.

 Learning doesn't have to stop when you leave school.
 Seize opportunities to learn new things over the course of our life.
-Learning is fun, it makes you a more interesting person, and it helps to keep your mind sharp into old age.
-And with a broader and deeper store of knowledge to draw on, you're better equipped to assess situations and make wise decisions.
+Learning is enjoyable, it makes you a more interesting person, and it helps keep your mind nimble and sharp as you get older.
+With a broader and deeper store of knowledge to draw on, you're better equipped to assess situations and make wise decisions.

 4. Don't limit yourself by refusing to learn from the past.